001ben/git-notes/git-things.md

     - full
     - fuller
     - format - this one is special, useful with --graph
+- good way to see commits across all branches is **git log --oneline --decorate --graph --all**

 ## Oops, how do i fix it?
 - **git commit --amend** should be used if you forget to add files or mess up your commit message